U.S. Supreme Court will soon decide whether to hear Bayer's weedkiller case

 Credit Suisse analysts said on Thursday they see a low probability of the case being heard, noting, along with the Biden administration's stance, that the highest U.S. court accepts less than 1% of petitioned cases.

-Bayer has lost three trials, awarding Roundup users tens of millions of dollars each, but has also won two.
+Bayer has lost three trials, awarding Roundup users tens of millions of dollars each, but has also won three.
+It announced the latest win in Missouri on Friday.
 It said earlier this year it had resolved 107,000 cases out of about 138,000 overall.

 Bayer, which also makes aspirin, Yasmin birth-control pills and the stroke prevention drug Xarelto, has argued that the cancer claims go against sound science and repeated product clearance from regulators in the United States and elsewhere across the globe.